 Our main activity is rollerskiing.
 Rollerskiing is cross-county skiing on wheels, the best method of learning cross country technique without snow.
 Just like the on snow version – there are different types of roller ski – one for classic style only and one for skating style.
 (There are also combi roller skis which allow you to do both styles without the expense of buying 2 sets of roller skis.
 But if finances allow, the style-specific roller skis lead to better technique as they more accurately model the on-snow versions.)

-We offer regular practice sessions, equipment hire and free tuition by club members who are qualified SSE Instructors.
+We offer regular practice sessions, equipment hire and tuition by club members who are qualified SSE Instructors.
 There are usually 3 sessions a week to choose from:

 Fridays and Sundays at the York Sports Village (Please note there is a £4 charge per adult to use the cycle track – please pay at the reception in the Sports centre before coming down to the track)